Award winning broadcaster, Steph McGovern is the presenter of the eponymous ’Steph's Packed Lunch’, broadcast daily on Channel 4.

 Never shy of putting in the hours, Steph also spent time building up her own on-air profile, which included working as a business presenter on the Chris Evans show on Radio 2 and on BBC 5 live.

-Along with her presenting duties, Steph is also involved in BBC community projects, such as BBC Outreach and BBC School Report.
 She is also a mentor for young people in Teesside and regularly runs workshops for schoolchildren around the North East.

 And when she's not talking money or media, Steph is a former champion Irish dancer and still keeps her foot in, often attending international competitions, where she helps to coach dancers.